The Alexandrian

 And, once again, you can add conditionals that allow characters to mitigate or entirely avoid these costs.

-Of course, the highest the cost becomes, the greater your need or desire would need to be to endure it.
+Of course, the higher the cost becomes, the greater your need or desire would need to be to endure it.
 Conversely, the more negligible the cost becomes, the less influence it will have over the characters’ decisions.

 If you think about opportunity attacks within this design paradigm, 5th Edition’s opportunity attacks are clearly aiming for the second method, and my argument is that they have become so trivial that you would be better off either (a) eliminating them entirely in order to streamline combat and encourage even more movement on the battlefield or (b) using the hardcore opportunity attacks house rules (or something like them) to make them actually matter.